glygener/glygen-backend-api/README.md

    python3 create_substructure_container.py
    docker ps --all
    ```
-where $DEP is your deployment server which can be  dev, tst, beta or prd.
+where $SER is your deployment server which can be  dev, tst, beta or prd.
 The last command should list docker all containers and you should see the container
 you created "running_substructure".
 To start this container, the best way is
-to create a service file (/usr/lib/systemd/system/docker-glygen-substructure-$DEP.service),
+to create a service file (/usr/lib/systemd/system/docker-glygen-substructure-$SER.service),
 and place the following content in it.
    ```
    [Unit]